tksh164/hci-lab/README.md

 ## Notes

-- The log file of the custom scripts is stored at `C:\Temp` in the lab host Azure VM.
+- The log files of the custom scripts are stored under `C:\Temp` in the lab host Azure VM.
+Those log files are helpful for troubleshooting when deployment fails.

 ## License